Genetics Basics: Understanding DNA

 Are there any other uses for DNA?

-In addition to genetic testing for specific diseases and traits, DNA testing can also be used to determine the ancestry of an animal.
-This testing can be beneficial for owners who would like further information the heritage of their mixed-breed pets.
+In addition to genetic testing for diseases and traits, DNA testing may be used to determine an animal’s ancestry.
+This testing may be beneficial for owners who would like further information about the heritage of their mixed-breed pets.

 Related Articles